Download the print version

 How does Privacy Safeguard 4 interact with the other privacy safeguards?

-4.26 Privacy Safeguard 3 prohibits an accredited person from seeking to collect CDR data from a data holder unless in response to a valid request from a consumer, and in compliance with the CDR Rules (see Chapter 3 (Privacy Safeguard 3)).
+4.26 Privacy Safeguard 3 prohibits an accredited person from seeking to collect CDR data from a CDR participant unless in response to a valid request from a consumer, and in compliance with the CDR Rules (see Chapter 3 (Privacy Safeguard 3)).

 4.27 Privacy Safeguard 12 requires an accredited data recipient to destroy or de-identify redundant data unless the entity is required by or under an Australian law or court/tribunal order to retain it, or if the data relates to current or anticipated legal or dispute resolution proceedings to which the recipient is a party (see Chapter 12 (Privacy Safeguard 12)).